serverless-nextjs/serverless-next.js/README.md

 Let's first configure the `serverless.yml` file:

-_Plugin configuration_
+### Plugin configuration

 The plugin only needs to know where your next.config.js file is located.
 Note it expects the directory and not the actual file path.
-E.g. `./myApp` where inside myApp there is `next.config.js`.
+E.g. `./nextApp` where inside nextApp there is `next.config.js`.

 ```
 custom: